 Clearly Filtered | 365+ contaminants | 99.54% | Premium, NSF-certified, removes fluoride and toxins |

 Choosing a filter should focus on both effectiveness and suitability for your household’s needs.
+Clean, filtered water is a foundation of health.
+Installing home water filters is a practical way to support a clean living lifestyle and optimize your body’s natural detoxification.

-Tips for Maintaining Your Water Filter
+Tips for Maintaining Your Home Water Filters

 - Replace filters on schedule to ensure maximum performance.